yugabyte/yugabyte-db/docs/content/1.1-beta/admin/yb-master.md

   - admin/yb-master
 ---

-`yb-master`, located in the bin directory of YugaByte home, is the [YB-Master] (/architecture/concepts/universe/#yb-master) binary.
+`yb-master`, located in the bin directory of YugaByte home, is the [YB-Master](../../architecture/concepts/universe/#yb-master) binary.

 ## Example